supercamel/ValaOnWindows/README.md

 }
 ```

+This configuration sets up the MSYS2 MINGW64 shell as the integrated terminal in Visual Studio Code.
+It allows you to run Meson and Ninja commands directly from within the editor.

+Save the settings.json file.

-You will now find that opening a new terminal in VSCode will open a MINGW64 shell, and you can run the meson and ninja commands from within VSCode.
+With this configuration, opening a new terminal in Visual Studio Code will launch the MINGW64 shell, giving you direct access to the Vala build tools.

 ## Add the MSYS2 MINW64 bin directory to your path